 In the completely ridiculous arena, Under the Rainbow (1981) features dwarf Nazi spies invading the set during the shooting of The Wizard of Oz (1939).
 The animated Valiant (2005), a talking animals film about Wartime carrier pigeons, features Nazi villains in the form of talking falcons, while The Spirit (2008) casts Samuel L. Jackson as a Nazi villain.
 The Hitler’s Last Secret (1978) episode of The Tomorrow People revealed that Hitler was actually an intergalactic alien dictator.

-Although no overt connection was ever made, the Nazis served as inspiration for Terry Nation’s creation of The Daleks, the cold inhuman beings who exterminate all in their way that became the most famous nemeses of tv’s Doctor Who (1963-89, 2005- ).
-The connection is at its most direct in the episode Genesis of the Daleks (1975), an origin story that shows how the Daleks are created as part of a race war as genetically superior beings.
+Although no overt connection was ever made, the Nazis served as inspiration for Terry Nation’s creation of The Daleks, the cold inhuman beings in machine casings who exterminate all in their way that became the most famous nemeses of tv’s Doctor Who (1963-89, 2005- ).
+The connection is at its most direct in the episode Genesis of the Daleks (1975), an origin story that shows how the Daleks are created as genetically superior beings during the midst of a race war.

 The 2000s seem to be the point when the Nazi villain died off due to the simple fact that anyone surviving for the sixty plus years after World War II would be very old by that point.
 A few remaining very old Nazis still remain in the likes of Apt Pupil (1998), The Crimson Rivers (2000), The Sum of All Fears (2002), Frontier(s) (2007) and The Girl with the Dragon Tattoo (2009), as well as the Doctor Who episode Silver Nemesis (1989).
 There have been a sporadic number of Nazi villains that still turn up but usually in adventures that take place in the past such as in Hannibal Rising (2007), Captain America: The First Avenger (2011) and X: First Class (2011).
 So far, we have yet to have any depictions of villains from among the neo-Nazi revival of the late 2010s.

-The 1970s also saw the rise of the so-called Nazisploilation genre with the infamous Ilsa, She Wolf of the SS (1974) offering a catalogue of tortures and softcore interludes set in a concentration camp as lorded over by a sadistic, hyper-sexed Dyanne Thorne.
-This was followed by a spate of sequels and other morally reprehensible films offering similar sado-sexual catalogues of Nazi tortures that includes titles such as The Beast in Heat (1977), Gestapo’s Last Orgy (1977) and SS Experiment Camp (1977).
+The 1970s also saw the rise of the so-called Nazisploilation genre with the infamous Ilsa, She Wolf of the SS (1974) offering a catalogue of tortures and softcore interludes set in a concentration camp as lorded over by sadistic, hyper-sexed commandant Dyanne Thorne.
+This was followed by a spate of sequels and other morally reprehensible films offering similar sado-sexual catalogues of Nazi tortures that includes titles such as The Beast in Heat/SS Hell Camp (1977), The Gestapo’s Last Orgy (1977), Love Train for the SS (1977), Private House of the SS/SS Girls (1977), The Beast in Heat (1977) and Nathalie: Escape from Hell (1978), among others.
+There is a documentary about the phenomenon with Fascism on a Thread: The Strange Story of Nazisploitation Cinema (2019).

-The 1970s also gave us the first Nazi zombie film with Shock Waves (1977) featuring a troupe of undead Stormtroopers.
-The Nazi zombie genre produced a number of sporadic variations over the next few years with the cheap likes of Night of the Zombies (1981), Oasis of the Zombies (1981) and Zombie Lake (1981), while Hell Hunters (1987) had Nazi mad scientist George Lazenby creating zombies in the jungle.
+The 1970s also gave us the first Nazi zombie film with Shock Waves (1977) featuring a troupe of undead Stormtroopers on a tropical island.
+The Nazi zombie genre produced a number of sporadic variations over the next few years with the cheap likes of Night of the Zombies (1981), Oasis of the Zombies (1981) and Zombies’ Lake (1981).
+Hell Hunters (1987) had Nazi mad scientist George Lazenby creating zombies in the jungle, while a zombie in an S.S. uniform turns up in Devil Story (1986).

 Nazis and The Supernatural

-The first film to do so was Nightmare in Blood (1977), which gave its vampire a background as a Nazi mad scientist and had the vampire hunter a Jewish concentration camp survivor.
+The first film to combine Nazis with supernatural elements was the vampire film Nightmare in Blood (1977), which gave its vampire a background as a Nazi mad scientist and had the vampire hunter a Jewish concentration camp survivor.
 Soon after came Death Ship (1980) about a ghost ship haunted by Nazi atrocities performed aboard it.

-Although not a success at the time, highly influential was The Keep (1983), which gave us the fascinating idea of Nazis as nominal heroes up against an ancient monster imprisoned in a Mediaeval fort in Romania.
-There have been a number of films that have borrowed from The Keep featuring Nazis in a fortified locales combatting occult and other supernatural forces with The Bunker (2001), The Devil’s Rock (2011), Panzer Chocolate (2013) and sort of in Ghosts of War (2020).
+Although not a success at the time, The Keep (1983) proved to highly influential.
+It gave us the fascinating idea of Nazis as nominal heroes up against an ancient monster imprisoned in a Mediaeval fort in Romania.
+There have been a number of films that have borrowed from The Keep featuring Nazis in a fortified locales combatting occult and other supernatural forces with The Bunker (2001), The Devil’s Rock (2011), Panzer Chocolate (2013) and sort of in Ghosts of War (2020) with G.I.’s dealing with ghosts killed by Germans in a French chateau.

 Urotsukidoji II: Legend of the Demon Womb (1989) and Hellboy (2004) features Nazi attempts to conjure occult forces.
-Puppetmaster III: Toulon’s Revenge (1991) and several of the subsequent sequels pits the Puppetmaster and his living toys against Nazis who are seeking to create miniature stormtroopers, while The Toymaker (2017) sees Nazis hunting an occult book that can bring toys to life.
+Puppetmaster III: Toulon’s Revenge (1991) and several of the subsequent sequels pits the Puppetmaster and his living toys against Nazis who are seeking to create miniature stormtroopers, while The Toymaker (2017) features Nazis hunting an occult book that can bring toys to life.
 Bulletproof Monk (2003) features Nazis seeking Tibetan scrolls of immortality.
+Backtrack: Nazi Regression (2014) features a man seeking details from his past life as an SS officer.

 Entirely in a category of its own is Hanussen (1988) about the real-life figure of Erik-Jan Hanussen, a Jewish clairvoyant and psychic who had remarkable success in Germany during the Nazi era.
 Incarnated in an excellent performance from Klaus-Maria Brandauer, the film sees Hanussen’s clairvoyant and hypnotic abilities as real.